 For those of you who are new to my blog/podcast, my name is Sara.
 I am a CFA® charterholder, popular blogger and YouTube personality, and I used to be a financial advisor.
 On my podcast we talk about financial advisor lead generation topics so if you are sitting there saying “Oh my goodness, my pipeline dried up,” don’t worry because I have the answers!
 Just subscribe.

-My podcasts are quite lively and fun.
-If you want to listen to the full podcast on this subject, please scroll down to the bottom and have a listen before proceeding to read the rest of this blog.
+If you want to listen to the full podcast on the subject of financial advisor LinkedIn messages and sequences that get you leads, please scroll down to the bottom and have a listen.

 Thanks for joining me today!
 Now that we’re past the pleasantries, let’s get to the point of today’s piece.
 My goal is to answer the following question.

 How do you create LinkedIn prospecting messages and sequences that generate leads?